 I focused on the touch of the Shaman’s hands as she rubbed leaves over my body with the gentle yet firm touch of a masseuse.

-Torres, also known as “the Guicho” performed a quick traditional cleansing as well.
-His differed slightly as he doused me with rubbing alcohol and his assistant performed some chiropractic adjustments to my neck.
+Torres, also known as “the Guicho” performed a quick traditional cleansing.
+He differed slightly as he doused me with rubbing alcohol, and his assistant performed some chiropractic adjustments to my neck.

-But the work was effective and in less than two minutes I left wondering what had just happened.
-My body was also slightly burning from all of the trail of rubbing alcohol left behind.
+But the work was top-notch, and in less than two minutes, I left wondering what had just happened.
+My body was also slightly burning from the trail of rubbing alcohol left behind.

-These experiences made me realize how little people really change across cultures and time.
-These experiences were wonderful, relaxing, and refreshing.
-But they were not that substantially different than Spa treatments (and admittedly maybe that’s the point, as a way to attract tourists as well as travelers).
-These experiences differ mostly in the way people interpret them, not in the actual execution.
-I took the meanings behind these ceremonies with a grain a of salt in contrast to a few other travelers who I could see bawling in tears after their turn with the Shaman.
-These were presented in the context of a spiritual journey, and I, having the secular cultural background that I do, did not feel any energy transfers or spiritual awakenings.
+These experiences made me realize how little people change across cultures and time.
+These experiences were beautiful, relaxing, and refreshing.
+But they were not that substantially different from Spa treatments (and admittedly, maybe that’s the point, as a way to attract tourists and travelers).
+These experiences differ primarily in the way people interpret them, not in the actual execution.
+I took the meanings behind these ceremonies with a grain of salt in contrast to a few other travelers who I could see bawling in tears after their turn with the Shaman.
+These were presented in the context of a spiritual journey, and I, having a secular cultural background, did not feel any energy transfers or spiritual awakenings.
 I guess that’s what the peyote is for.